 - Although most lumps or changes in your breast are normal when you’re a teen, check with your HCP if you have a new lump.

-- A well-fitting bra helps prevent breast discomfort, back pain, and shoulder pain.
+- A well-fitting bra helps prevent discomfort in the breasts, back, and shoulders.

-If you decide you would feel more comfortable figuring out your bra size at home, the following information will guide you through the steps of measuring yourself.
+If you would feel more comfortable figuring out your bra size at home, the following information will guide you through the steps of measuring yourself.

 Cup size: Next, you will measure around your chest at the largest or fullest part of your breasts, called your “bust line.”
 You need to measure with your arms straight down, so ask someone you feel comfortable with to help you (like your mom, sister, or friend).

 Your bust line measurement will be higher than your chest (“under the breast”) measurement.
 Your cup size is the difference between your chest size and your bust line measurement.

 For example: Your bust line measurement at the fullest part of your bust is 34″ and your chest size is 32″.
 36″ – 32″ = 4″.
 The difference is 2″, which means your cup size is a B cup.